New South Wales Waratahs: Amateur era

 The NSWRU (or then, The Southern RU – SRU) was established in 1874, and the very first club competition took place that year.
 By 1880 the SRU had over 100 clubs in its governance in the metropolitan area.
-In 1882 the first New South Wales team was selected to play Queensland in a two-match series.
+In 1882 the first NSW team was selected to play Queensland in a two-match series.
 NSW would go on to win both the games.
 That same year the first NSW touring squad was selected to go and play in New Zealand.

+After using various jersey colours through the 1880s for the NSW representative XV, in 1891 the NSWRU changed to now traditional light blue jersey.
+The NSW team were familiarly known as "the Blues" until a re-branding as "Waratahs" in 1991.
+Tours by the NSW team were first made to New Zealand in 1882, Queensland in 1883, Victoria in 1894 and Western Australia in 1907.